chipotle/Slimx/README.md

 	$db->get('mytable', 2);
 	$db->get('mytable', 'id >= 100 AND id <= 200');

-In the first form, it will retrieve the record from `mytable` whose primary key is 2, and return it as an object (or whatever your PDO fetch style is set to).
+In the first form, it will retrieve the record from `mytable` whose `id` column is 2, and return it as an object (or whatever your PDO fetch style is set to).
 In the second form, it will retrieve all the records from `mytable` matching that WHERE clause and return an array of objects (or whatevers).

-In both cases, you can specify an optional third argument giving the primary key name if that name isn't `id`.
+In both cases, you can specify an optional third argument.
+In the first case, the third argument is the name of the column to look up if you don't want it to be `id`; in the second case, the third argument is a parameter array, similar to the various read functions.

+	$db->get('mytable', 2, 'id');
+	$db->get('mytable', 'id >= ?
+AND id <= ?', array($x, $y));

 Note that the function differentiates between the first and second forms by testing to see whether the second argument is a string.
 So, you can't use the first form of this function if you have a table whose primary keys are strings (weirdo).

-The `get` and `save` functions are meant to function together to provide easy object-based CRUD, er, crud:
+The `get` and `save` functions are meant to function together for minimalist CRUD functionality:

 	$post = $db->get('post', $id);
 	$post->title = 'New Title';